- Stock options and restricted stock units (RSUs) are two types of equity compensation that companies offer their employees.

 What Are Stock Options?

+Stock options are probably the most well-known form of equity compensation.
 A stock option is the right to buy a specific number of shares of company stock at a pre-set price, known as the “exercise” or “strike price,” for a fixed period of time, usually following a predetermined waiting period, called the “vesting period.”
 Most vesting periods span three to five years, with a certain percentage of options vesting each year (which means you’ve “earned” your shares), though you still need to exercise (i.e., purchase them).

 With stock options, if you wait to hit certain milestones, your tax treatment may be better.
-You could receive favorable tax treatment if you wait for two years from grant date and one year from date of exercise to sell your shares.
+You could receive favorable tax treatment if you wait for two years from the grant date and one year from the date of exercise to sell your shares.
 Once these two milestones are met, any profit you generate from the sale of your stock will be taxed as long-term capital gains.
-(Note: this holding period is only applicable to ISOs, and you could be subject to taxation when you exercise the share.)
+(Note: This holding period is only applicable to ISOs, and you could be subject to taxation when you exercise the share.)

 Keep in mind that these are very high-level guidelines; since every situation is unique, you should check with a professional to see if these apply to you.